GOOD FOR YOU, GOOD FOR THE PLANET

 THE OCEAN MEANS EVERYTHING TO US

-The Wild Alaska Pollock fishery works with the National Oceanic and Atmospheric Administration (NOAA) Fisheries, a division of the Department of Commerce, which is responsible for the stewardship of the nation's ocean resources and habitat.
+The Wild Alaska Pollock industry works with the National Oceanic and Atmospheric Administration (NOAA) Fisheries, a division of the Department of Commerce, and the North Pacific Fishery Management Council, which are responsible for the stewardship of the nation's ocean resources and habitat off the coast of Alaska.

-- Wild Alaska Pollock is the largest, certified sustainable fishery in the world, accounting for 30% (by weight) of all fish caught in the U.S.
+• Wild Alaska Pollock is the largest, certified sustainable fishery in the world, accounting for 43% (by weight) of all seafood caught in the U.S.

-The synergistic public-private partnership between industry and NOAA Fisheries helped make the Wild Alaska Pollock fishery a model for ecosystem-based fisheries management.
+The synergistic public-private partnership between industry, the North Pacific Fishery Management Council, and NOAA Fisheries helped make the Wild Alaska Pollock fishery a model for ecosystem-based fisheries management.

 WE ONLY FISH FOR FISH

-In the Alaska pollock fishery, fishermen rely on decades of experience, cooperation on the fishing grounds, and modern fishing gear to make sure they minimize interaction with anything aside from the fish they’re targeting.
+In the Alaska pollock fishery, fishermen apply decades of experience, cooperation on the fishing grounds, and the most modern fishing technology available to make sure they minimize interaction with anything aside from the fish they’re targeting.
 In a typical year, less than one percent of what they catch is non-target catch, otherwise known as bycatch.
-Even this small amount carefully tracked.
-The species and amount of all catch is estimated and taken into account by scientists and fishery managers.
-In partnership with NOAA Fisheries, the wild Alaska pollock fishery is committed to minimizing bycatch to ensure our fishery remains sustainable, within a healthy and resilient ecosystem.
+The species and amount of all target and non-target catch is accounted for by scientists and fishery managers.
+In partnership with NOAA Fisheries and the North Pacific Fishery Management Council, the wild Alaska pollock industry is committed to minimizing bycatch to ensure the fishery remains sustainable, within a healthy and resilient ecosystem.

 Bycatch of certain species, such as salmon, cannot be sold when caught while fishing for Wild Alaska Pollock.
-Bycatch is routinely processed to support a charitable hunger relief program called SeaShare.
+Whenever possible, bycatch is routinely processed to support a charitable hunger relief program called SeaShare.
 The Wild Alaska Pollock fishery donates more than a million seafood meals annually through SeaShare, ensuring that fish—a high-quality source of vital, healthy protein—is served on more tables across the country.

 The Alaska seafood industry directly employs 60,000 workers, including nearly 27,000 Alaska residents.
 Seafood is Alaska’s second-largest basic sector industry, in terms of total job creation.
 The industry catches and processes enough seafood each year to feed one serving to every American for more than a month.